nemborkar/100DaysOfCodeLogs/Round05.md

 ## Log

+### 20210706 Day80
+Fastest way to familiarize yourself with a giant codebase?

+Refactor and reorganize code but COMMIT NOTHING
+Basically, dismantle and reassemble differently

+If you end up improving it, you kill two birds with one stone

 ### 20210705 Day79
 HTTP 200 example JSON outputs were not showing correctly
 Experimented with a few different ways and had to bite the bullet of accepting imperfections (thanks for saving me from my tox side, teammate)